 When inspecting this requirement, the inspector(s) should review the licensee’s procedures to verify that licensee’s procedures address the protection of personal information used by the licensee to process the applications of individuals seeking unescorted access or unescorted AA.
 The licensee procedures should address the specific measures for the protection of this information during the time the information is being used for the determination process as well as once unescorted access has been granted and the personal information is then being maintained in accordance with 10 CFR 73.56(o)(2)(i).
 Licensees or their contractors and vendors who implement the unescorted AA programs in accordance with these criteria should retain the records on which the AA is based or denied for the duration of the unescorted access and for 5 years following access denial or access termination from the authorizing licensee’s program.

-02.02 Granting Unescorted Access Reinvestigations
+02.02 Granting Unescorted Access, Reinvestigations, and Maintaining Authorization.

 Verify that the licensee has established measures to implement adequate provisions to obtain sufficient information to determine the true identity of applicants for unescorted access.
 (10 CFR 73.56(d)(3))